 About the First Lady

-Mrs. Youngkin also works with her husband to promote engagement in Petersburg, VA through the Partnership for Petersburg — a comprehensive approach to lift up that community — and volunteerism in Richmond-area schools.
-Each quarter, Governor and Mrs. Youngkin donate the gubernatorial salary to a nonprofit organization making great strides in critical areas of need.
+Mrs. Youngkin promotes engagement in Petersburg, VA through the Partnership for Petersburg — the Governor’s comprehensive approach to uplift a vulnerable community.
+The First Lady is also actively volunteering in Richmond-area schools and churches.
+Each quarter, the Youngkins donate the gubernatorial salary to a Virginia nonprofit organization that is making great strides in areas of need.

 The First Lady serves as an honorary member on many boards including the State Ballet of Virginia, the Virginia Museum of Fine Arts Council, and the Wolf Trap Associates Board.
 She is President of the Phos Foundation, manages the affairs of a small equine farm in Northern Virginia, continues to engage in array of philanthropic activities, and is a mom to four incredible children.

 Governor and Mrs. Youngkin are enjoying 29 years of marriage.
 They are the co-founders of VA Ready — a nonprofit established to reskill Virginians for sustainable work — and founding and active members of Holy Trinity Church (HTC) in McLean, Virginia.